Legacy Modernization

 Assessment

 Not every legacy component is a problem.
 Some old code is the most stable part of your stack.
-The assessment identifies which components create actual pain: slowing feature delivery, causing outages, creating security risk, or blocking hiring.
+An engineering assessment identifies which components create actual pain: slowing feature delivery, causing outages, creating security risk, or blocking hiring.

 - Strangler fig: wrap legacy components with modern interfaces, replace incrementally